-Welcome to our Willis Owen review.
-Willis Owen is one of the more longstanding self-directed platforms and is authorized and regulated by the FCA and has a five-star defaqto rating for 2020.
+Welcome to our review.
+Willis Owen is one of the more longstanding self-directed platforms and is authorised and regulated by the FCA and has a five-star defaqto rating for 2020.

 As our Willis Owen review shows, Willis Owens wins awards for a reason, they have won awards in 2018 and 2019 including one for being the Best Online SIPP Provider.
 They offer all your standard options including a GIAs, and Junior and Regular Stocks and Shares ISAs and have access to more than 2,500 funds.

 For novice investors, they have three ready-made portfolios to choose on based on your attitude to risk, which would come out at good value when we think of the fees associated with that service compared to other Robo-investment products.
 However, if you’re building your portfolio yourself, you may find their charges slightly higher than normal.